Real Faults in Model Context Protocol (MCP) Software: a Comprehensive Taxonomy: Results

-\item \textit{Server Resource Handling (5 issues)}: Issues resulting from incorrect assumptions about the availability, structure, or state of resources such as files, directories, or workspaces, causing conflicts or inaccessible project data.
-For instance, an issue described a case where stale project-state metadata caused the server to reject initialization with the error \textit{``Project name 'XXXXX' already exists and points to …''}, even though the user was working in a new work-tree.
-This incorrect resource mapping prevented normal operation until the configuration logic was updated \cite{ex_server_resource_handling}. \end{enumerate}
+\item \textit{Server Resource Handling (5 issues)}: Issues resulting from incorrect assumptions about the availability, structure, or state of resources such as files, directories, or workspaces, causing conflicts or inaccessible project data. \end{enumerate}

 \item \textbf{Server Logging (8 issues)}: Issues arising from misconfigured, malfunctioning, or intrusive server-side logging mechanisms that affect the observability or correct operation of the MCP server.
 These faults include incorrect or invalid log-level settings, logs emitted to unintended destinations, excessive or insufficient diagnostic output, logging-related exceptions (e.g., serialization or permission errors), or logging behavior that interferes with the server's JSON-over-stdout protocol communication.
-As an example, one issue illustrated how misconfigured logging settings can break server startup.
-A user reported that the server failed to initialize because the log-level environment variable used a lowercase value (\texttt{debug}), triggering a validation error: \textit{“\texttt{log\_level} … Input should be \texttt{DEBUG}, \texttt{INFO}, \texttt{WARNING}, \texttt{ERROR} or \texttt{CRITICAL}”} \cite{ex_server_logging}.

 \item \textbf{Server Network Configuration (5 issues)}: Issues related to the server’s network communication setup or operation, including misconfigured HTTP request or response handling, header or metadata inconsistencies, or connection timeouts.
-For instance, one reported problem involved a local callback server launched for authentication that was \textit{“never getting shut down, not even when I close the Claude app”}, leaving \textit{“multiple http servers listening on ports 8890, 8891, etc.”} after repeated attempts.
-The fix introduced an automatic shutdown mechanism to prevent accumulation of orphaned HTTP servers \cite{ex_server_network_config}.